bananalac/.github/profile/README.md

+# ⛔️ Currently we are closed!

 ## BananaLAC 🍌

 - Hello, this is the main page of **BananaLAC** Github page!
 - I'm **Kaveh** and i try to publish some cool tools for **LAC** and maybe **PolyField**!
-- Currently i am alone in this team but i'm looking for persons intrested in **LAC** !
+- Currently i am alone in this team but i'm looking for persons interested in **LAC** !

 ## Links ⚙